AlexanderDzhoganov/ksp-advanced-flybywire/README.md

 Please report any bugs using [GitHub's issue tracker](https://github.com/AlexanderDzhoganov/ksp-advanced-flybywire/issues).

 ### Changelog
+v1.2.1
+- Fixed a bug where changing vessels mid-flight would result in AFBW controlling the old vessel
+- Fixed a bug where if KSP's working directory was not configured correctly the mod wouldn't find its config file
+- Merged Vitor Boschi's axis mapping fix
+- Toolbar button now closes the UI if it's already open
+- Added explicit "Save configuration" button to the main screen
+- Fixed input control locks for the new preset editor
+- Support for KSP-AVC

 v1.2
 - New preset editor
 - Many small GUI improvements